Florida’s more than 1,200 miles of iconic coastline are crucially important economically, biologically, and culturally.

-With over 1,200 miles of coast line, Florida has created a special program regulating the siting and construction of coastal structures.
+One example of Florida’s specialized regime of coastal regulation and permitting is its program for regulating the siting and construction of coastal structures.
 This program seeks to protect beaches from man-induced erosion, and to maximize the survival of structures during storms.
 All development seaward of a regulatory coastal construction control line must undergo this separate coastal review, which is in addition to all of the other environmental permits required by local, state, and federal governments.
-This is true whether the development is a Tiki hut on the beach, some type of infrastructure, a seawall, a beach house or cottage, a high rise condominium, or the restoration of an eroded beach.
+This is true whether the development is a Tiki hut on the beach, some type of infrastructure, a seawall, a beach house or cottage, a high-rise condominium, or the restoration of an eroded beach.